Lucio-jose/Lucio-jose/README.md

 ### E aí Parceirooo!👋 Eu sou Lúcio José 🤓

-Welcome to my Profile-Github, I'm Lúcio José, I've been a programmer for 4 years, passionate about developing applications.
+Welcome to my Profile-Github, I'm Lúcio José, I've been a programmer, passionate about developing applications.
 The technologies that I master and use for front-end development are: ReactJs and Nextjs (beginner),for backend development I use NodeJS which is my current focus and my biggest skill.
 I enjoy working in a team and solving challenging problems.

 <div align="center">